-Arctic Award: To entrants completing
+Arctic Award: To entrants

-"Go Farther" Award: Perpetual award
+"Go Farther" Award: Perpetual

-Team Award: A Team is defined as
+Team Award: A Team is defined

 occupant has run or worked an Alcan).
 Each entry on

 score to the winning score in their class.
 The winning team will

 be the one with the lowest average score factor.
 Teams

 must be declared by 8pm August 20.

 SERVICE & VEHICLE REPAIRS

 No service crews are allowed during the

 Vehicles will be started at 1 minute intervals

 instructions include the perfect time for "car #0" at the start

 and finish of every section.
 Each vehicle is in turn due at this

 time plus the number of minutes given by their assigned number.

 - All instructions are supplemented by

 reference is missing, use the mileage.

 the obvious main road should be followed.
 Redundant

 instructions may be used to clarify the main road.

 - All roads used are public, through

 roads unless otherwise specifically indicated in the route

 DEFINITION OF SECTIONS

 TRANSIT: A time and mileage will be given only for the

 competitors may proceed at their own pace as long as they enter

 noted controls at the correct time.

-these "Regularity" sections teams must
+TSD: In these "Regularity" sections teams must

 mileage will be given for the start and finish of a TSD and

 controls may be located at any point within.
 Practice is not

 allowed and vehicles may not enter TSD sections before set

 CONTROLS & TIMING